Methanotorris

-Methanotorris is a genus of archaeans in the family Methanocaldococcaceae.
+Methanotorris is a genus of archaeans in the family Methanocaldococcaceae. and National Center for Biotechnology Information (NCBI).
 The organisms in this genus differ from those of Methanothermococcus in that they are hyperthermophiles and from those of Methanocaldococcus in that they have no flagella, are not motile, and do not require selenium to grow.
 These microbes have not been shown to cause any illnesses.

 Nomenclature

 The name "Methanotorris" comes from the Latin methanum for methane and torris for fire.
 Overall, it means "organism that produces methane at high temperatures."